Phpcraft/core/README.md

 - 1.8 - 1.13.2 support by protocol hacking
 - Supports online and offline mode
 - Ability to resolve SRV records
-- Planned features:
-  - See other players on the server in the player list
-  - Legacy List Ping

 ## Dependencies